 - Replacing a legacy system involves investing a quantity of resources — money, time and staff — companies cannot always assume.

 - The company lacks the IT skills to migrate the legacy system.

 - Organizations often lack the technical specifications to create a new system with the same features as the legacy system.
 This is often due to the fact that systems are usually modified by many people during their lifespan in order to adapt them to the specific needs of the business.

-- The organization doesn’t wish to replace it.
+- The organization does not wish to replace it.

-What are some of the most challenging aspects of going from a legacy system to a new one?
+What are some of the most challenging aspects of changing a legacy system for a new one?